Min Nan Chinese in Cambodia

 Pray for the Lord to thrust out Holy Spirit-anointed workers to the Min Nan Chinese in Cambodia.

-Pray for a movement to Christ that cannot be stopped.
+Pray for a movement to Christ that results in disciples and churches multiplying through generations.

 Scripture Prayers for the Han Chinese, Min Nan in Cambodia.